 Exploring the Link between Salt and Headaches

-They found that the incidence of headaches was similar for people on either diet.
+Researchers found that the incidence of headaches was similar for people on either diet.
 However, there was a significant difference between people who ate a diet higher in sodium and those who ate less sodium.
-The people with the higher sodium intake had about a third fewer headaches than those who had lower sodium intake.
+The people with the lower sodium intake had about a third fewer headaches than those who had higher sodium intake.